EnHatch/SwiftStyleGuide/README.md

 **Note:** Apple is generally right.
 Defer to Apple's preferred or demonstrated way of doing things.
 You should follow the style of Apple's code as defined within their [“The Swift Programming Language”](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/index.html#//apple_ref/doc/uid/TP40014097-CH3-ID0) book wherever possible.
 However Apple is a large corporation and be prepared to see discrepancies in their example code.

+## Line Length

+Each line should have a maximum of **120** characters.
+To be able to handle this limit, set a page guide at column 120.
+You can do this by going to Prefences->Text Editing

 ## Spacing

 **Indent using 2 spaces** rather than tabs to conserve space and help prevent line wrapping.
 Be sure to set this preference in Xcode as shown below